Skip to main content

 A level

-AAB-ABB.
+AAB-BBB.
 Must include Creative Writing, English Language and Literature, or English Literature.

 Extended/International Project Qualification: Applicants with grade A in the EPQ/IPQ will typically receive an offer one grade lower than the standard offer.
 Please note that any subject specific requirements must still be met.

-Our grade range covers our standard offer and contextual offer.
+• Our grade range covers our standard offer and contextual offer.
 We carefully consider the circumstances in which you've been studying (your contextual data) upon application.
+Eligible students will be given an offer that is lower than the standard offer (usually the middle or lower end of the advertised grade range).

-• Where there is no grade range advertised and/or where there are selection processes in place (like an interview) you may receive additional points in the selection process or be guaranteed interview/consideration.
+• Where there is no grade range advertised and/or where there are selection processes in place (like an interview) you may receive additional consideration in the selection process.

 Learn about eligible courses and how contextual data is applied.